Underrout/smw-project-template/README.md

 ```

 This should be sufficient to get you going, but you can configure a few more things if you want to in
-`Tools/LunarHelper/config_user.txt`, such as the output ROM's/patch's name, emulator paths and
+`Tools/LunarHelper/config_user.txt`, such as the output ROM's/patch's name and
 your title screen movement save state if you're using one.
+Furthermore, you can configure different
+emulators for your `Debug` and `Release` profiles in `Tools/LunarHelper/default_profile_Release/config_emulator.txt`
+and `Tools/LunarHelper/profile_Debug/config_debugger.txt` respectively, as well as insert additional
+patches when you're in the `Debug` profile in `Tools/LunarHelper/profile_Debug/config_debug_patches.txt`, but
+this is entirely optional.

 There are also `_gitkeep` files in a few directories.
 These are there
 so that git tracks the directory they are contained in, since git will not track directories unless they